-This seed roast is surprisingly light and easy to digest.
-It serves delightfully with the mushroom gravy recipe and roast veggies.
+You will find that it is surprisingly light and easy to digest.
+For dinner, it serves perfectly with the Tamari & Onion Gravy recipe and roast veggies.

 You can find my books here: Anastasia’s Books